Meeting Time: August 16, 2021 at 1:30pm HST

 • Default_avatar

-Roger Alconcel about 3 years ago
+Roger Alconcel over 3 years ago

 I am in support of the Hokoau housing project on Lana'i.
 I know a lot friends and families who need place to rent.
 With limited rentals available, the rental price is astronomical in private homes.
 We need more housing so the price for rent can be reduce for everyone looking.
 Families and friends wanting to come back home to Lana;i but none available.
 This will only continue to get worst unless you approve this project.
 Please support this housing project.